Fellowship About the Hymn “For Love”

 Singing hymns is partly to praise God, and partly to engage in spiritual devotion and self-reflection, allowing oneself to benefit from it.
 The key to whether a hymn has value lies in whether the lyrics are beneficial and do people good.
 If it is a good experiential hymn, there will be many words in it that do people good and that are useful.
 What do useful words refer to?
 It refers to lyrics that you can think of each time you encounter something in your experiences.
 These words can give you a direction and a path of practice; they can give you certain help, inspiration, and guidance, or they can give you some light, so that from these words which come from practical experiences you can find the position in which you should stand, the attitude you should adopt, the standpoint you should take, the faith you should have, and the path you should practice.
 Or, from those words, you can recognize certain aspects of your own distortions, and recognize certain aspects of your own corrupt state, your revelation of corruption, or your thoughts and ideas.
 All of these are helpful to people.
 Why are they helpful to people?
 Because they are in line with the truth, and they are people’s experiences and realizations.
 If there are truly practical things in the lyrics that can be beneficial to your life experience, assisting, guiding, enlightening, or warning you with regard to resolving your corrupt disposition, then these words are valuable and practical.
 Although some lyrics are modest, they are practical; some lyrics may not be so elegantly put, they may not resemble poetry or prose, and they may all be vernacular and heartfelt, but if those words express an understanding of the truth, and if they convey a true experience of the truth, then they are edifying to you, are practical, and are valuable.
 The greatest difficulty you all have now is that you do not know how to discern; you cannot perceive whether the lyrics are empty words, or words and doctrines.
 Whatever words are sung is fine to you; you don’t ponder whether the lyrics are practical, whether they have the light of truth, whether they are of any good to people, or whether they are of any benefit to you—none of these considerations come to mind.
 And you still think the hymns are quite nice and beautiful after you have sung them, but you do not know what kind of effect they have had on you.
 Isn’t this a person who lacks discernment?

-The first line of the hymn reads, “Having chosen to love God, I’d obey Him whatever He takes away from me.”
+The first line of the hymn reads, “Having chosen to love God, I’d let Him take away whatever He wishes.”
 Takes what away?
 One’s status, one’s family, one’s image, and even one’s dignity.
 What were the elements of the refinements that befell Job?
 What did God do?
 (He took away Job’s property and his children.)
 God took everything from him, and in an instant, he had nothing and his whole body was covered with boils.
 That is called deprivation.
 Concretely, it is deprivation, and the general overview of this act was that God wanted to test Job; it was a trial, and one of the specific tasks in the trial was deprivation.
 Looking further down: “Despite feeling a bit sad, I give no word of complaint.”
 Is that not a human attitude?
 (It is.)
 “Feeling a bit sad.”
 In your view, do people find it difficult when God takes away from them?
 (Yes.)
 They find it difficult, they feel pained, saddened, helpless, and downhearted; they want to cry, throw a tantrum, and rebel.
 There are many details to this sadness, so is this statement realistic?
 (Yes.)
 “I give no word of complaint.”
 Is man without a single complaint?
 It is impossible, but people need to strive upward like this; they need to experience this and adopt this sort of attitude.
 Do these words contain any positive guidance for people?
 (Yes.)
 “I give no word of complaint.”
 Having no complaints is how people ought to be; one should not have complaints.
 If people have complaints, they should know themselves and not complain about God, they should submit—this is an attitude of man’s submission to God.
 People should not complain; complaining is a kind of rebellion against God’s work and trials, and it is not true submission.
 The next line goes: “With corrupt disposition, man deserves judgment and chastisement.”
 Is this not a fact?
 (It is.)
 It is a fact that people have corrupt dispositions, but if they do not recognize this fact, can they utter this statement?
 If people do not recognize it, then they will not admit it; if they do not admit it, then they will not make such statements, so this line is derived from people’s true experience.
 The phrase “man deserves judgment and chastisement” looks quite simple, but what is its implied meaning?
 It is that people have corrupt dispositions, they rebel against and resist God, and they deserve judgment and chastisement.
 However much suffering it entails is deserved—all that God does is right.
 Are these words realistic?
 (Yes.)
 This is entirely a subjective acknowledgment of having corrupt dispositions while readily accepting judgment and chastisement, acknowledging that God’s judgment and chastisement is salvation for people, and that God should act in this way.
 This is an attitude of submission toward God’s method of work in judgment and chastisement.
 Should people have this sort of attitude?
 (Yes.)
 They should indeed.
 So, after singing this hymn, does it benefit people?
 (Yes.)
 What benefits does it bring?
 If you do not sing these words, you will not know this fact, you won’t know what kind of viewpoint you should hold, how you should submit, or what kind of attitude you should adopt to submit to and accept God’s judgment and chastisement.
 However, if you sing this hymn and ponder its lyrics, you will feel how very good the words are—that they are correct, you can say “amen” to them, and acknowledge that they stem from experience.
 Do they seem like lofty words?
 (No.) But they bring you positive guidance, providing a proactive and positive path.
 When you find that you have a corrupt disposition, and God judges and chastises you, they will give you a correct perspective and a path to practice.
 First of all, you have to recognize that when people have corrupt dispositions, they should accept God’s judgment and chastisement.
 There is nothing to say; do not argue with God.
-Whether you can understand His will or not, first you must submit.
+Whether you can understand His intentions or not, first you must submit.
 Who caused you to have a corrupt disposition?
 Who made you resist God?
 You deserve to be judged and chastised.
 Where does this submission come from?
 Is this not a practical path?
 It is the path of practice.
 How would one feel after singing these lyrics?
 Aren’t they very practical?
 They aren’t earth-shattering or all that lofty, they are quite ordinary, but they convey a factuality, and at the same time they give all who sing this hymn a path to practice.
 They may not be that beautifully crafted, but they are practical.

-Looking at the next line: “God’s word is the truth; I must not misconstrue His will.”
+Looking at the next line: “God’s word is the truth; I must not misconstrue His intentions.”
 Is this statement correct?
 (Yes.)
 What is correct about it?
 Some people say, “‘God’s word is the truth,’ doesn’t that go without saying?
 Isn’t that doctrine?”
-This line serves as a foundation for the next one: “I must not misconstrue His will.”
+This line serves as a foundation for the next one: “I must not misconstrue His intentions.”
 How did this phrase come about?
 What mood and what state gave rise to it?
 (If people truly believe that God’s word is the truth, they will not misconstrue God.)
-Since you maintain that God’s word is the truth, you should not misconstrue God’s will.
+Since you maintain that God’s word is the truth, you should not misconstrue God’s intentions.
 Then, what should you do if a misunderstanding arises?
-Quickly put aside your own will and seek the truth.
-In terms of doctrine, if you know that God’s words are the truth, yet you still misconstrue God’s will, where is the mistake here?
+Quickly put aside your own intentions and seek the truth.
+In terms of doctrine, if you know that God’s words are the truth, yet you still misconstrue God’s intentions, where is the mistake here?
 (It is in not accepting the truth.)
 That is correct.
-Therefore, people should be submissive and not misconstrue God’s will.
+Therefore, people should be submissive and not misconstrue God’s intentions.
 Since you maintain that God’s word is the truth—this is a theory you understand—then why do you misconstrue God’s heart when actual events befall you?
 This proves that you have not truly accepted the fact that God’s word is the truth.
 Does this line then not serve as a hint?
 What does it suggest to you?
 (We must believe that God’s word is the truth, we must firmly recognize this fact.)
 You must believe that God’s word is correct, it is the truth.
-Since you maintain that God’s word is the truth, do not take your own will as the truth or as the objective when events befall you; instead, you must look to what God’s will is.
+Since you maintain that God’s word is the truth, do not take your own intentions as the truth or as the objective when events befall you; instead, you must look to what God’s intentions are.
 Furthermore, is it the truth that God wants to test you?
 (Yes.)
-If you maintain that it is the truth, then can you misconstrue God’s will?
+If you maintain that it is the truth, then can you misconstrue God’s intentions?
 Suppose you internally ponder such phrases as, “Is God going to condemn me?
 If I’m condemned, will I be punished?
 Is it that God finds me displeasing and will destroy me?”
 Are these not all misunderstandings?
 (They are.)
 They are all misunderstandings.
-So, does the sentence “God’s word is the truth; I must not misconstrue His will” not lead you all to realize something?
+So, does the sentence “God’s word is the truth; I must not misconstrue His intentions” not lead you all to realize something?
 Isn’t it that you should emerge from your misunderstandings, and accept the trials God gives you, His judgment, and His chastisement?
 (Yes.)
 What is the basis for acceptance?
 It is your firm acknowledgment that God’s words are right, that they are the truth.
 People have corrupt dispositions, and it is they who are wrong.
-People cannot use their own wills to speculate about God’s will; God is not wrong.
+People cannot use their own intentions to speculate about God’s intentions; God is not wrong.
 Having established that God is not wrong, people should therefore accept all that He does.

 Further down: “In self-reflection, I often find too much impurity.”
 How is this impurity identified through self-reflection?
 (When people reveal their corruption.)
 It is identified when people reveal their corruption; that is one side of it.
 When God tests people, when the circumstances He arranges for people are not to their liking, people often wonder, “Does God no longer love me?
 Isn’t God righteous?
 He isn’t righteous in doing this—His actions don’t conform to the truth and He isn’t being considerate of people’s difficulties.”
 People are always scheming against God, giving rise to all kinds of corrupt dispositions, thoughts, ideas, viewpoints, and suspicions concerning Him.
 Are these not impurities?
 (They are.)
 Of course, this is also an indicator of people’s corruption.
 In the next line, “If I don’t strive with all my might, it may be difficult to be perfected,” these words are the hymnwriter’s thoughts, which they have recognized through reflection.
 You do not self-reflect on your own impurity, always misunderstanding God and only verbally acknowledging that He is the truth, yet when events befall you, you insist on sticking with your own ideas, rebel against God, complain about Him, misconstrue Him, and do not accept His judgment and chastisement.
 If you do not let go of these, it will be very difficult for you to be made perfect; that is, it will be impossible to be made perfect, and there will be no hope, because you are unable to accept the truth.
 In your view, is there not a practical side to these lyrics?
 (There is.)
 Each line of this hymn includes the language and the descriptions of actual states that emerge when people actually experience situations.